gbonk/s3wipe/README.md

 ## Changelog

+_v0.0.3_

+    Added elapsed Time
+    Added 'debug' flag and changed 'behavior' of quiet flag

   _v0.0.2_

       Added the additional options for connecting via region, using keys, etc and moved the code into a factory

 _v0.0.1_